11 Recruiting KPIs Your Hiring Team Needs To Track

 Ultimately, in using key figures, you can demonstrate contributions by teams, reach goals that gain the visibility of management, and generally offer more strategic insight into your HR efforts.
 Now, you need to select the right ones…

-Amidst a collection of KPIs, how do you know which ones are the right ones for your organization?
+Amidst a collection of KPIs, how do you know which ones are the right ones for your organisation?
 The first step is to collect a handful that work for you.
 For that, they need to be clear, relevant, and meaningful.

 So, how do you assess if a recruitment KPI is right for your company?
 Try this on for size — ask yourself, it is: